-We have audited the financial report of Epilepsy Queensland Inc ("the Association"), which comprises the statement of financial position as at 30 June 2019, the statement of comprehensive income, statement of changes in equity and statement of cash flows for the year then ended, and notes to the financial statements, including a summary of significant accounting policies and the statement by the members of the Board.
+We have audited the financial report of Epilepsy Queensland Inc. ("the Entity"), which comprises the statement of financial position as at 30 June 2020, the statement of comprehensive income, statement of changes in equity and statement of cash flows for the year then ended, and notes to the financial statements, including a summary of significant accounting policies, and the declaration by those charged with governance.

-In our opinion, the financial report of the Association has been prepared in accordance with Division 60 of the Australian Charities and Not-for-Profits Commission Act 2012 and the Associations Incorporation Act 1981, including
+In our opinion, the financial report of the Entity has been prepared in accordance with Division 60 of the Australian Charities and Not-for-Profits Commission Act 2012 ("the ACNC Act"), including:

-- giving a true and fair view of the Association's financial position as at 30 June 2019 and of its performance for the year ended on that date in accordance with the accounting policies described in Note 1; and - complying with Australian Accounting Standards to the extent described in Note 1, and Division 60 of the Australian Charities and Not-for-Profits Commission Regulation 2013.
+(a) giving a true and fair view of the registered entity's financial position as at 30 June 2020 and of its financial performance for the year then ended; and

+(b) complying with Australian Accounting Standards to the extent described in Note 1, and Division 60 of the Australian Charities and Not-for-profits Commission Regulation 2013.